 Radiation therapy of the colon

 The wide variety of causes makes it difficult to estimate how many Americans are affected by colitis.
-For instance, it is estimated that 1.4 million Americans have inflammatory bowel disease, which includes both Crohn’s disease and ulcerative colitis.
-However, inflammatory bowel disease is just one possible cause of colitis.
-Consequently, it is likely that millions of Americans suffer from some form of colitis (Source: CCFA).
+For instance, a Centers for Disease Control and Prevention study estimates 3 million adults in the United States have IBD, but that is just one possible cause of colitis.
+It is likely that millions of Americans live with some form of colitis.

-Common symptoms of colitis include abdominal bloating, pain or cramping, bloody stools, diarrhea, excessive gas, and a constant urge to have a bowel movement.
 Treatment of colitis depends on the underlying disease, disorder or condition.
-The goal of the clinical evaluation is to identify the root cause(s) of the problem.
-Once the underlying cause is diagnosed, it is important for you to follow the treatment plan you and your healthcare professional design specifically for you to reduce the risk of potential complications.
+The goal of a clinical evaluation is to identify the root cause(s) of the problem.
+Once doctors diagnose the underlying cause, it is important to follow the treatment plan you and your healthcare professional design specifically for you to reduce the risk of potential complications.

 What are the symptoms of colitis?

 Depending on the cause of colitis, you may experience colitis symptoms daily or just once in a while.
 At times, any of these colitis symptoms can be severe:

 Constant urge to have a bowel movement

 Symptoms that might indicate a serious condition

 In some cases, the symptoms of colitis may indicate a serious condition.
 Seek prompt medical care if you have any of these symptoms:

 Diarrhea lasting longer than 2 to 3 days